exacheck/exacheck-website/docs/development/roadmap.md

 - [ ] Complete test files: Currently there is only a basic test for loading the configuration.
 - [ ] Logging for when ExaCheck is shut down.
 Due to a race condition Loguru is not able to log inside a signal handler.
 - [ ] Make the `metric_down` feature work.
 If set, routes should be announced when the service is down but have the configured metric attribute set.
+- [ ] API for monitoring purposes.
+- [ ] Configuration management for ExaBGP.
+This should remove the need to have a separate exabgp.conf file (if the setting is used).

 ### CLI